 Choosing a Provider for Car Insurance in Alberta

-Throughout the province of Alberta, insurance is issued by private insurance companies through a private delivery system.
+Throughout Alberta, insurance is issued by private insurance companies through a private delivery system.
 You can choose to make a purchase with an agent, broker, or direct writer.

 Although price should be a consideration for your choice, it should not be the only thing that sways your decision.
 Possibly the most important factor is that a company can offer you a standard automobile policy along with any optional coverage that you wish to add.

 In addition, you should seek a company with good customer service and an efficient claims service.
 Ask your friends and family for suggestions as well as read online reviews of companies.